billpliske/blog.billpliske.com/content/blog/dokku-digital-ocean/index.md

 ---
-title: Simple Dokku workflow with Digital Oean
+title: Simple Dokku workflow with Digital Ocean
 date: "2019-12-09T18:19"
 description: Setting things up from scratch, and making use of subdomains for tidier future apps
 ---